 I feel strangely nervous putting together this blog post.
-I guess a wedding is a very personal thing to share, but 84% of you on Instagram voted yes to seeing more, so here it is!
+I guess a wedding is a very personal thing to share, but on Instagram you voted to see more, so here it is!
 We got married on the 29th October 2012 and so this post is in celebration of our 5th wedding anniversary.

 Life events leading up to our wedding did not go as we’d hoped, and so you could say our wedding planning process was a little unconventional.
 It definitely didn’t follow the step by step guides you see in magazines and never did I think I’d have to pull all the details together in less than 6 months!
 But among that beautiful but chaotic time I was always reminded that a marriage goes beyond the pressures of the ‘perfect wedding’ and the price tag that goes with it.